DinkumInteractive/mwu/README.md

 ## Options:
 ```
-[--env=<env>]
-: Filter sites by environment.
-Default is 'dev'.

-[--report]
-: Display the plugins or themes that need updated without actually performing the updates.
+[--upstream]
+: Apply upstream updates to site and check if it caused any error.

 [--auto-commit]
 : Commit changes with a generic message and switch back to git mode after performing the updates on each site.

-[--confirm]
-: Prompt to confirm before actually performing the updates on each site.
+[--auto-deploy]
+: Deploy changes to test and live with a generic message.

 [--skip-backup]
 : Skip backup before performing the updates on each site.

-[--security-only]
-: Apply security updates only to plugins or themes.

-[--projects]
-: A comma separated list of specific plugins or themes to update.
+[--name=<regex>]
+: Filter sites you can access via name.

+[--env=<env>]
+: Filter sites by environment.
+Default is 'dev'.

 [--team]
 : Filter for sites you are a team member of.